Nepiki/Guides/Dragon-Force-(Saturn).md

 _Be joined by Ryskim, Zado, Santana and Kyoem_

-Required progression - Shortly into the scenario at a domestic session, these generals will automatically join.
+Required progression - Shortly into the campaign at a domestic session, these generals will automatically join.

 ***